mucherino/teaching/HPC/game/README.md

 simpler communication scheme.
 Finally, we will allocate memory for storing the entire torus (and not only its row blocks) on the RAM associated to every processor.
-In this way, it will be easy for each processor to predict the row block borders for its neighbors.
+In this way, it will be easy for each processor to predict the row block borders of its neighbors.

 Your MPI implementation needs to execute the following main steps (tasks already implemented in the sequential version are not mentioned):